Ruth G. Shaw

 Marcus Warwell (Ecology, Evolution & Behavior), Ph.D.
 2015: “Genecology and phenotypic evolution of whitebark pine (Pinus albicaulis) and ponderosa pine (Pinus ponderosa) under warm-dry climate”.
 Geneticist, US Forest Service

 Gina Quiram (Ecology, Evolution & Behavior, coadvisor J. Cavender-Bares), Ph.D.
 2013: “The ecology and evolution of an invasive perennial plant (Lythrum salicaria) in the context of biological control by specialist herbivores (Galerucella spp.)”.
-Lecturer, College of Continuing Education, University of Minnesota.
+Restoration Evaluation Specialist, Minnesota Department of Natural Resources.
 Gina’s LinkedIn profile.

 Amy Dykstra (Plant Biological Sciences), Ph.D.
 2013: “Seedling recruitment in fragmented populations of Echinacea angustifolia”.
 Assistant Professor, Bethel University.
 Amy’s website.